 - A student whose legal custodial parent/guardian has moved from the home school attendance area during the school year (but still resides in Washington County) may be permitted to complete the school year at his/her current school.
 If a student is within one year of completing elementary or middle school, or two years of completing high school, this permission may be extended.

-- A student’s family with current Washington County residency presents a bona fide plan to move into the requested school attendance area within 90 days of original request for special permission.
+- A student’s family with current Washington County residency presents a bona fide plan to move into the requested school attendance area within 90 days of the original request for special permission.
 Bona fide plans include:

 - Contract with completion or “move in” date specified.